torloejborg/easykube-addons/README.md

 `easykube.`, `utils.` or `postgres.` Your ide should give you documentation and autocomplete

-If the included script functions are not fulfilling your use-case, the scripting runtime is easy to extend, look for the *_ek* invocations, this "_ek" object is exposed in Go, consult the easykube sources, and you will find it's simple to add new functionality.
+If the included script functions are not fulfilling your use-case, the scripting runtime is easy to extend, look for the *_ek* invocations, the "_ek" object is exposed in Go, consult the easykube sources [here](https://github.com/torloejborg/easykube/blob/main/pkg/js/easykube.go), and you will find it's simple to add new functionality.